duembgen/duembgen.github.io/_publications/Duembgen2020.md

 ref-link: "https://infoscience.epfl.ch/record/274650"
 ref-code: "https://github.com/duembgen/AngleRealizability"
 ref-video: "https://www.youtube.com/watch?v=XZi0NK60NCI&feature=youtu.be"

+image: icassp2020-angles.jpg
+image-alt: "image with drones and angles"
 ---

 Localization of a set of nodes is an important and a thoroughly researched problem in robotics and sensor networks.
 This paper is concerned with the theory of localization from inner-angle measurements.
 We focus on the challenging case where no anchor locations are known.